Association Rules — 140. Scientific Affairs

 140-1.
 Board of Scientific Affairs

 140-1.1 The Board of Scientific Affairs shall consist of nine members, three to be elected each year for a term of three years.
+At least one member of the Board of Scientific Affairs shall be an early career psychologist.

 140-2.
 Chief Science Advisor